 All we got to do is give medicine time.

-Uh hydroxychloroquine with the Zithromax and maybe zinc.
+Hydroxychloroquine with the Zithromax and maybe zinc.

-I I see studies that combine zinc with it.
+I see studies that combine zinc with it.

-They I have not seen anything at all negative on it.
+I have not seen anything at all negative on it.

-And the anecdotal data research evidence, as you keep updating us every day, shows more promise by the hour to me.
+And the anecdotal data, research, evidence, as you keep updating us every day, shows more promise by the hour to me.

-Well, the the real key question, and you've asked me, and I'll just volunteer it, is would I take it myself?
+Well, the real key question, and you've asked me, and I'll just volunteer it, is would I take it myself?

 Absolutely.

-Would I give it to uh uh friends of mine I already have and pay for the well why in why in New York did they put an executive order in place?
+Would I give it to friends of mine I already have and pay after?

 Pharmacies can't dispense it, Dr. Oz.